jinxu9/2020_GroupMeeting/README.md

-# Schedule for Xu lab Group Meeting
+# Schedule for Xu lab Group Meeting (2020-04-23 -- 2020-05-21)

-To adapt to the current situation, our group meeting will change as follow:

-One person presents his/her project for 40min.

-Another person presents a paper as what we did for the journal club.

-Individual discussion(1 on 1 ) for projects will be scheduled separately.

-Please join this repository and edit the title for your project/paper you will present.
+## Part1: Journal club
+ * Presenter should send out the paper and add the title on Github before each Tuesday.

+## Part2: R programming :
+  * Read the online book before group meeting
+  * Presenter will give a brief introducion
+  * Q & A
+  * Discussion

-# Best Presentation Awards ( ¥1000 for each award)
+# Best Jounral Presentation Awards ( ¥1000 )
-We will vote for the best presentations with the following criteria.

-* Best Project Report:
-   * Well prepared ( slides, speaking, timing)
-   * Logically
-   * Clearly
-   * Significants

-* Best Paper sharing:
    * The value of the paper itself( novelty, significants, interests and etc.)
    * Well prepared( slides, speaking, timing)
    * Clearly explain the story
    * Deep discussion lead by the presenter